-Choosing the best vegan shoes brands for this years Top 15 list was a real challenge.
+Choosing the best vegan shoes for this year’s Top 16 list was a real challenge.
 It gets more and more difficult as a ton of great new companies enter this exploding market.

 Many people are awakening to the fact that vegan products aren’t limited to their food choices.
 If you want to live kindly and in harmony with the planet and animals you need to ensure that all your choices are ethical.